Avon (publisher)

-Avon Publications is one of the leading publishers of romance fiction.
+Avon Publications is a publisher of romance fiction.
 At Avon's initial stages, it was an American paperback book and comic book publisher.
 The shift in content occurred in the early 1970s with multiple Avon romance titles reaching and maintaining spots in bestseller lists, demonstrating the market and potential profits in romance publication.
 As of 2010, Avon is an imprint of HarperCollins.